ToneDen/documentation/source/includes/_adcampaigns.md

 name | string | The name of the audience.
 Can be automatically generated, or entered manually. status | string | The status of the audience.
 Can be 'ACTIVE' or 'PAUSED'. weight | double | The portion of the campaign's budget that has been allocated to this audience.
 Budget is initially distributed evenly amongst the audiences, but over time more budget will be assigned to high-performing audiences. data_source_platform | string | The platform that ToneDen's backend will get audience data from to create this audience.
-Valid values are 'eventbrite', 'facebook', 'mailchimp', 'pixel', 'shopify', and 'toneden'. data_source | string | The type of data that will be pulled from the platform defined in `data_source_platform`.
+Valid values are 'eventbrite', 'facebook', 'mailchimp', 'pixel', 'shopify', and 'toneden'.
+See the [audience types documentation](#audience-types) for more details about how to use this field. data_source | string | The type of data that will be pulled from the platform defined in `data_source_platform`.
 The available options depend on the value of `data_source_platform`.
 For example, the value of the `data_source` attribute when the `data_source_platform` is 'eventbrite' can be 'all-attendees', 'event-attendees', 'page-visitors', 'rsvps', or 'top-attendees'. is_lookalike | boolean | Whether to advertise directly to the users defined by the `data_source_platform` and `data_source` attributes, or to create a Facebook lookalike audience out of the defined users and advertise to that audience. targeting | object | Targeting parameters that will be applied to this audience in Facebook.
 These parameters will filter down the audience defined by the `data_source_platform`, `data_source`, and `is_lookalike` attributes.
 See the [targeting spec](#targeting-spec) for details on fields available.